ryzam/devops/docs/workshop/README.md

 By the end of this workshop, you'll have:
 - ✅ Deployed an ASP.NET Core API to Kubernetes
 - ✅ Deployed a Node.js web application to Kubernetes
+- ✅ Deployed a Laravel PHP application to Kubernetes
 - ✅ Scaled applications dynamically
 - ✅ Performed rolling updates with zero downtime
 - ✅ Exposed services to external traffic